 A money belt can come in handy when you’re traveling and need a secure, discreet way to carry your cash, credit cards, and small but important items.
-Whether you travel frequently or just on occasion, adding a quality travel belt to your luggage can be a smart decision.
+Whether you travel frequently or just on occasion, adding a quality travel belt to your luggage can be a smart decision especially when traveling to cities such as Mexico City or Havana.
 Travel money belts come in a variety of styles and designs; many wrap around the hip (just like a regular belt) but contain a small pouch with storage pockets and credit card slots.

 Other styles of money belts may be worn on a lanyard underneath clothing, on a strap around the leg, or even tucked inside the pants and secured through a belt loop.
 For most travelers, a waist money belt will be the most suitable option from a security and convenience standpoint.

 If you’re thinking about adding a money belt to your travel gear, we have some recommendations to help you get started.
 This, in addition to understanding the inherent pros and cons of using a money belt and what to look for when shopping for a money belt, will ultimately help you make the right choice.
 If you are traveling make sure to check out the best carry-on luggage so you are fully prepared for your trip.

 - Alpha Keeper Money Belt

 - Alpine Rivers Money Belt With Bonus Sleeves

 This list of top five best money belts is a great starting point as you begin your shopping:

 This money belt strikes the ideal balance between comfortable and secure.
 With its adjustable strap that extends up to 70 inches, as well as its breathable materials and waterproof construction, you can enjoy comfort and peace of mind.
 It is also made entirely of RFID-blocking materials in addition to containing seven RFID-blocking sleeves to keep your information secure no matter where your travels take you.